 What Should You Do in a Bear Encounter?

-- If it seems to have noticed you, analyze whether it appears defensive or not
+- If it seems to have noticed you, analyze whether it appears defensive or not.
+Bear encounters often happen very quickly, but the bear will likely be showing cues that communicate its intentions.

-- If you are hiking or kayaking, change your course to avoid the bear.
+- If hiking or kayaking, slowly change your course to avoid the bear.
 Increase your distance from it and stay alert to its whereabouts.

-- If you note any of these behaviors, stop and stand your ground.
-Your safety lies in calming the bear, so speak in a calm voice at it.
+- Your safety lies in calming the startled bear, so speak in a calm voice at it.
+Shouting or making other loud noises may only frighten the bear more.

 - If the bear is stationary, move slowly away in a diagonal direction from it.

-- If the bear renews its advance, stop and stand your ground again.
-Continue talking calmly at it.
+- If the bear approaches you, stop and stand your ground again.
+Continue talking calmly.

 - If the bear charges, remain non-threatening and stand your ground.
 Most charges do not end in contact.
-Use pepper spray if you have it.
+Use pepper spray if the bear comes within range if you have it.

-- If the bear makes contact with you during a defensive encounter, your reaction depends on the kind of bear.
+- If a defensive or frightened bear makes contact with you, your reaction depends on the species of bear.

 - If it is a brown bear, play dead.
-Lie face-down with your hands clasped behind your neck and legs spread apart so the bear cannot flip you over.
-Many defensive brown bear attacks end once the bear no longer feels threatened by you.
-Do not move until the bear leaves the area.
-If the attack is prolonged, the bear may have changed its behavior from defensive to predatory -- in this case, fight back vigorously!
+Brown bears may attack what they are afraid of instead of running away from the threat.
+If you are attacked by a brown bear, lie face-down with your hands clasped behind your neck and legs spread apart so the bear cannot flip you over.
+If you do get rolled over, keep rolling until you are face down again.
+Try not to shout or cry.Once a defensive bear no longer perceives you as a threat, it will stop attacking.
+Do not move until the bear leaves the area to avoid frightening it again.
+If the attack is prolonged or the bear is attempting to eat you, the bear may have changed its behavior from defensive to predatory -- in this case, fight back vigorously!

-- If it is a black bear, do not play dead.
-Fight back vigorously!
-Never pretend to be dead if a black bear attacks - their attacks are almost always predator, rather than defensive.
+- If it is a black bear, fight back vigorously!
+Black bears run away from perceived threats, so you should never pretend to be dead if a black bear attacks - their attacks are almost always predatory, rather than defensive.

 Finally, if a bear attempts to enter your tent, fight back!
 This may be a predatory behavior.